enejepromise/Ersilia--SolTraNet/README.md

 * Output shape: Single (Predicted log of solubility of the compound)

 ## Repository Ogranization
-* '/notebooks' contains all colab notebooks used
+* '/notebooks' contains colab notebooks
 * '/data' contains all the datasets
 * '/data/input' contains all inputs
 * '/data/output' contains all outputs generated